Wonders of the Atacama Desert

 Independent travel

 Pre‑book a vehicle at Calama if you want freedom to explore.
-A 4×4 opens more of the desert.
+A 4×4 opens more possibilities.
 Hiring in San Pedro is pricier, with limited insurance options.

 Stay

-Tierra Atacama - a polished Chilean desert hideaway
+Tierra Atacama - masterfully polished, architectural desert hideaway.

-Don Thomas - adobe architecture with a modern feel
+Don Thomas - adobe architecture and a modern feel

 Next